microsoft/crescent-credentials/README.md

 This repository contains the Crescent library and a sample application consisting of a JWT issuer, a setup service, a browser extension client and client helper service, and a web server verifier. some external dependencies have been forked into this project; see the [NOTICE](./NOTICE.md) file for details

+*Disclaimer: This code has not beeen carefully audited for security and should not be used in a production environment.*

 ## Setup and demo cheat sheet.
 Once the dev dependencies are installed, to run the end-to-end demo use these commands.